yeaxi/real-time-chat/README.md

 # RealtimeChat
-Realtime Chat Application with ModulusIO, Spring Boot, Websockets, and MongoDB
+Realtime Chat Application with Spring Boot, Web-sockets, and MongoDB